lokryn-suite/docs.lokryn.com/docs/aws/containers/ducklake/index.md

 - **S3** stores your data as Parquet files
 - **DuckDB** provides the query engine

-You connect from any DuckDB client—Python, Go, DataGrip, or any SQL tool—and start querying.
+You connect from any DuckDB client—Python, Go, or any SQL tool—and start querying.

 ---